tu-nguyen-do-duc/oss-mlops-platform/tools/Starting a local run guide.md

 ./run.sh
 ```

-**NOTE**
+**Note about reconfiguring the runner**

-If you need to change the repository runners is connected to, you need to delete the `.runner` file in the `actions-runner/` folder and redo the step with the new token.
-Also do note the runner version, don't be like me and try to use the Windows version on Linux.
+If you need to change the repository runners is connected to, you need to delete the *hidden* `.runner` file in the `actions-runner/` folder and redo the step with the new token. *Also do note the runner OS version, don't be like me and try to use the Windows version on Linux.*

 ## Step 5 Starting the run on local ML-OPS platform